Yawnder Bedding Guide

 Organic Cotton

 Cotton is a "dirty" crop, but organic sheets are made without toxic pesticides.
-They are better for the planet and the workers, and they feel fantastic.
+They are better for the planet and your skin.
+Look for GOTS certification.

 Supima Cotton

-Extra-long staple cotton grown in the USA, Australia, and Peru.
-The longer fibers create bedding that is softer and more durable than regular cotton.
+Extra-long staple cotton grown in the USA.
+The longer fibers create bedding that is softer and more durable than regular "100% Cotton."

 Bamboo Sheets

-Bamboo is naturally moisture-wicking and sleeps significantly cooler than most cottons.
-It has a silky, fluid drape that is incredibly soft.
+Bamboo (Viscose/Lyocell) is naturally moisture-wicking and sleeps significantly cooler than most cottons.
+It has a silky, fluid drape.

 Browse All Sheet Reviews